-UNH Employees are eligible for many discounts with local and national businesses - including 10% off at the UNH Book Store.
-For a full listing, visit http://www.unh.edu/hr/employee-discounts.htm.
+UNH Employees are eligible for campus discounts including 20% off at the UNH Book Store.
+Please visit http://www.unh.edu/hr/employee-discounts

-The UNH Employee Clinic is available to all USNH employees.
+UNH Health Services provides resources to all employees.
 It presents a convenient, cost-effective alternative for employees and their dependents (age 18 and older), and is often able to provide same day care.
-The Clinic provides medical care to treat infections, injuries, and acute health problems; offers laboratory, radiology, and pharmacy services; administers immunizations, allergy shots, and HIV Testing/Counseling; and provides complementary health services, such as massage therapy, light therapy, and biofeedback.
-The Employee Clinic is a participating provider with Harvard Pilgrim Health Care, Cigna, and Anthem health plans.
+Health Services provides medical care to treat infections, injuries, and acute health problems; offers laboratory, radiology, and pharmacy services; administers immunizations, allergy shots, and HIV Testing/Counseling.
+Health Services is a participating provider with Cigna health plans.
 Other insurance plans can be billed.
 If services are not covered by insurance or you don't have insurance, you can pay with cash, check, credit card (Visa, MasterCard), or Cat's Cache.
-For more information about the employee clinic, visit http://www.unh.edu/health-services/employee-clinic/.
+For more information about employee services, visit https://www.unh.edu/health-services/employee-health-services.

-The Employee Fitness Center is a 3,600 square foot space located in the Field House Balcony overlooking the basketball court.
+The Employee Fitness Program facility is a 3,600 square foot space located in the Field House Balcony overlooking the basketball court.
 It is run by the Kinesiology Department and provides a real world laboratory situation for graduate and undergraduate Kinesiology/Exercise Science students.
 Exercise equipment includes StarTrac treadmills and elliptical trainers, LifeFitness Exercise cycles, Schwinn AirDyne cycles, StairMaster step machines, Concept II rowers, Nautilus strength stations, and free weights and equipment.
 Access to this facility for employees is FREE.
-For more information, visit http://chhs.unh.edu/kin_es/outreach_employfitness_es.html.
+For more information, visit http://chhs.unh.edu/kin_es/exercise-science-outreach-3.

 Hamel Recreation Center - (operated by Campus Recreation)